Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 By reservation

-Day 4 – Beaches of the South
+Day 4 – Beaches of the South of Hvar

 This itinerary takes you to three different beaches, so pack your sunscreen, a lunch pack and plenty of water.